 Regular communication between event organizers, public health officials, participants and the local community, before, during and after the event is key.
-Key messaging should be coordinated and consistent.
-We do not want to give conflicting information.
+Messaging should be coordinated and consistent.
+Do not give conflicting information.

 This communication should include:

 - Sharing information with public health officials; - Sharing information with participants on how to access health advice; and - Sharing information with local population to alleviate health fears and concerns.